THE NAG HAMMADI SCROLLS

 THE GOSPEL OF THOMAS

-The Gospel of Thomas was written at the same time as or, some scholars believe, earlier than the gospels we are familiar with, but was not recognised by the early church.
-It is very different to the other gospels, with no account of the story of Jesus; no miracles, no crucifixion and no resurrection.
+The Gospel of Thomas was written at roughly the same time as the gospels we are familiar with, but was not recognised by the early church.
+It’s not hard to see why.
+There is no account of the story of Jesus; no miracles, no crucifixion and no resurrection.
 There is no attempt in it to justify the early church, by having Jesus predict later church-significant events, or by having Jesus nominate a pope, and there is no attempt to legitimise Jesus’ message through identifying him with the predictions of earlier Jewish prophets.
 There is just a list of sayings.

 ‘I shall give you what no eye has seen and what no ear has heard and what no hand has touched and what has never occurred to the human mind.’